-Alan Mullen, MD, PhD is an Instructor of Medicine at the Harvard Medical School and a member of the MGH Liver Center in the MGH Gastrointestinal Unit.
+Alan Mullen, MD, PhD is an Assistant Professor at the Harvard Medical School and a member of the MGH Liver Center in the MGH Gastrointestinal Unit.